-Sometimes you’ll see a 100 thousand dollar car speeding down the highway while a fully-suited woman jogs down the sidewalk in her heels to get to work on time.
-The cost of living outside of major cities isn’t very expensive, yet it is still common for young men and women to live with their parents into their 30s to save money.
+Sometimes you’ll see a one hundred thousand dollar car speeding down the highway while a fully-suited woman jogs down the sidewalk in her heels to get to work on time.
+The cost of living outside of major cities isn’t too expensive, but it is still common for young men and women to live with their parents into their 30s to save money.

 Staying active and healthy is paramount – there are even morning radio exercises that companies force their employees to participate in.
-Men and women who are even slightly overweight are looked down on and shamed (and at one point were even taxed at a higher rate by the government).
-In fact, Japan has one of the highest rates of anorexia in the world.
+Men and women who are even slightly overweight are looked down on and shamed.
+At one point, citizens with a few extra pounds were even taxed at a higher rate by the government.
+Because of these cultural faux pas, Japan has one of the highest rates of anorexia.
 At the same time, however, the supermarkets are filled with isles of fried potatoes, fried fish, and fried cheese balls.
 Gelato stores and bakeries line every major road – and every self-respecting worker gets a latte from the convenience store before, during, and after work.